Skip to content

 What comes next

 The roadmap lives in feature-plan.md.
-The current release covers the politeness/anchors/EditScope core, the LLM-first CLI, fuzzy find/replace, document-scoped styles + paragraph formatting, tables (cells as table:N:R:C anchors), the collaboration surface (review comments, scoped track-changes, and arbitrary range:START-END anchors), document structure — bullet/numbered lists and section headers/footers (header:S:WHICH / footer:S:WHICH anchors), full paragraph addressing (every paragraph is a para:N anchor — doc.paragraphs, outline --all — with insert working on any anchor via --before/--after and an explicit, opt-in cursor surface, cursor read / cursor write), and image insertion (anchor.insert_image(...) / wordlive insert-image, accepting a file path, raw bytes, or base64, with required wrap), table creation / deletion (Document.add_table / Anchor.insert_table / Table.delete), page / column / section breaks (Anchor.insert_break and format_paragraph(page_break_before=…)), and page / section rendering to PNG for vision models (Document.snapshot / Anchor.snapshot, via the optional snapshot extra). wordlive also ships two LLM-facing agent skills — a CLI guide and an import wordlive as wl Python guide that wordlive install-skill drops into .agents/skills/ — and an MCP server (wordlive-mcp, registered with wordlive install-mcp or the one-click .mcpb bundle) that exposes the same surface as a handful of dispatch tools (see MCP).
-Next on the visual-content track: extracting embedded images back out for vision models, then Excel-backed charts; after that, event sinks (WindowSelectionChange, DocumentBeforeSave), an async wrapper around the sync core, and the deeper style cuts (character styles, theme-aware fonts).
+The current release covers the politeness/anchors/EditScope core, the LLM-first CLI, fuzzy find/replace (and fuzzy paragraph search), document-scoped styles + paragraph formatting (with a format_info read mirror), tables (cells as table:N:R:C anchors, plus row/column anchors table:N:row:R / table:N:col:C, add/delete-column, merge/split cells, restyle, banding, and autofit), the collaboration surface (review comments, scoped track-changes with accept/reject, and arbitrary range:START-END anchors), document structure — bullet/numbered lists (including custom multi-level list templates) and section headers/footers (header:S:WHICH / footer:S:WHICH anchors), full paragraph addressing (every paragraph is a para:N anchor — doc.paragraphs, outline --all), and durable handles (pin: bookmarks that survive renumbering).
+The content surface now spans image insertion + restyle (inline image:N and the floating-shape model shape:N — text boxes, WordArt, floating images, watermarks, with crop / rotate / wrap / z-order / group), Excel-backed charts (anchor.insert_chart(...) with a deep post-insert formatting surface — axes, trendlines, error bars, series/point styling), equations (UnicodeMath / LaTeX / MathML), citations & bibliography, indexes, tables of figures/authorities, document themes (colours + fonts, theme-aware), table creation / deletion, page / column / section breaks, and page / section rendering to PNG for vision models (Document.snapshot, via the optional snapshot extra).
+On the read/agent-ergonomics side it ships Markdown / HTML export and a token-budgeted whole-document read (doc.read(budget=…)), checkpoint + diff ("what changed this session"), and a document linter + regularizer (doc.lint / doc.regularize). wordlive also ships LLM-facing agent skills — a CLI guide and an import wordlive as wl Python guide that wordlive install-skill drops into .agents/skills/ — and an MCP server (wordlive-mcp, registered with wordlive install-mcp or the one-click .mcpb bundle) that exposes the same surface as a handful of dispatch tools and serves its own MCP-native guide via word_read(command="guide") (see MCP).
+Still ahead: a co-editing / change-watch surface built on event sinks (WindowSelectionChange, DocumentBeforeSave) and an async wrapper around the sync core.

 Full design document